 Terminal 1 remains closed, all flights currently depart from Terminal 2A and Terminal 2B.
 Ongoing development works at Budapest Ferenc Lizst International Airport include a new pier at Terminal 2B, a car park extension, and a new airport hotel, with completion expected by 2020.

 From the city centre, the dedicated Ferihegy High Speed Road (Route 4) facilitates access to Budapest Ferenc Liszt International Airport.
-The airport is also just off Route M5/E60, which connects Budapest to Szeged.
-The journey time is approximately 20-60 minutes.
+The airport is also just off Route M0.
+The journey time varies from 20-60 minutes.

 Transfer between terminals:

-The SkyCourt building links Terminals 2A and 2B.
-There are many shops, restaurants and cafes in the SkyCourt building available for transit passengers.
+The SkyCourt building links Terminals 2A and 2B, with a range of restaurants, cafes and shops for transit passengers.

-Budapest Ferenc Liszt International Airport is located 16km (10 miles) southeast of Budapest.
+Budapest Ferenc Liszt International Airport is located 23km (14.3 miles) southeast of Budapest.